bbalegere/Spark-EmailDump-Analyser/README.md

 # Spark-EmailDump-Analyser
 Description - Use Apache Spark to parse and analyse large email dumps.

 Wikileaks releases many email dumps such as the Podesta email files.
 This project uses Apache Spark infrastructure to generate a csv file of the data and a NodeList/EdgeList which can then be used to perform Network Analysis.
 The project also does Natural Language Processing (NLP) using Latent Dirichlet allocation (LDA) on the contents of the email dump.
+PageRank calculation for the Nodes can be performed by specifying the number of iterations.

 ## Instructions (using Google Cloud and Podesta Email Dump as Example)
 1. Create a Google Cloud Account - as of now you get $300 free credit with 365 days validity